 Sunflower purchases sub-bituminous coal mined in the Powder River Basin near Gillette, Wyoming.
 Coal from that area has the lowest sulfur content of any in the nation but a slightly lower heating value than harder bituminous coal.

 Typically, the Wyoming coal contains between .35 and .50 percent sulfur that is converted to sulfur dioxide (SO2) when the coal is burned.
-Sunflower removes 70 to 75 percent of this small amount of SO2 from the exhaust gases during the scrubbing process.
-The amount of SO2 removed by scrubbing averages about five percent more than the stringent federal permit requirements.
+Sunflower then removes approximately 75 percent of this small amount of SO2 from the exhaust gases during the scrubbing process.
+This amount of SO2 removed by scrubbing exceeds the stringent federal permit requirements.

 Coal companies have to meet strict mining requirements, reclaiming the land and protecting the environment.
 Prior to mining, coal companies are required to obtain various permits, including those related to air and water quality.
 Following surface mining, the land must be returned to original or better conditions suitable for plants and wildlife.